-Dr. Guerriere, Mr. Bacon and Mr. Mir are entitled to terminate their employment with the Company for "good reason", subject to providing written notification within a specified period, in the event of: (a) a material failure by the Company to comply with any provisions of their respective agreements; (b) a material diminution of their titles, duties, responsibilities or authority; (c) a reduction in their compensation or benefits, other than a uniform reduction applicable to all senior officers of the Company; or (d) an increase in the vesting period of any PSUs granted to them without prior written consent.
+Dr. Guerriere, Mr. Bacon, Mr. Toffoletto and Ms. Sarauer are entitled to terminate their employment with the Company for "good reason", subject to providing written notification within a specified period, in the event of: (a) a material failure by the Company to comply with any provisions of their respective agreements; (b) a material diminution of their titles, duties, responsibilities or authority; (c) a reduction in their compensation or benefits, other than a uniform reduction applicable to all senior officers of the Company; or (d) an increase in the vesting period of any PSUs granted to them without prior written consent.

-Ms. Everson and Ms. Fountain are entitled to terminate their employment with the Company for "good reason", subject to providing written notification within a specified period, in the event of: (a) a relocation of their office by more than 50 kilometers, or (ii) a material diminution of their assigned duties and responsibilities, or (iii) a material reduction in their compensation or benefits.
+Ms. Everson is entitled to terminate her employment with the Company for "good reason", subject to providing written notification within a specified period, in the event of: (a) a relocation of her office by more than 50 kilometers, or (ii) a material diminution of her assigned duties and responsibilities, or (iii) a material reduction in her compensation or benefits.

 In the event of termination of employment due to death, or by the Company due to a disability, the NEOs are entitled to any unpaid base salary and benefits provided under employee benefit plans in which they participate through to their date of termination and a prorated portion of their target annual bonus.
 In addition, in the event of termination of employment due to death, the NEOs are entitled to a specified percentage of any unvested PSUs that have been granted to them after applying a Combined Payout Percentage that reflects the level of achievement of PSU Performance Goals that can be determined as at the date of termination and an achievement at target for PSU Performance Goals that are still in progress or that otherwise cannot be determined.
-For each of Dr. Guerriere and Mr. Bacon, the proportion of unvested PSUs is 50%.
-For each of Ms. Everson and Ms. Fountain, the proportion of unvested PSUs is 100% prorated based on the number of days between the date of grant to the date of termination.
-Mr. Mir is entitled to 100% of any unvested PSUs in respect of his 2019 one-time employment award and 50% of all other unvested PSUs.
-In the event of termination of employment by the Company due to a disability, the same provisions for unvested PSUs apply, with the exception of Ms. Everson and Ms. Fountain, whose unvested PSUs in this instance are forfeited.
+For each of Dr. Guerriere, Mr. Bacon, Mr. Toffoletto and Ms. Sarauer, the proportion of unvested PSUs is 50%.
+For Ms. Everson, the proportion of unvested PSUs is 100% prorated based on the number of days between the date of grant to the date of termination.
+In the event of termination of employment by the Company due to a disability, the same provisions for unvested PSUs apply, with the exception of Ms. Everson, whose unvested PSUs in this instance are forfeited.